Zasilkovna/opencart3/README.md

 The `master` branch may contain incomplete functions, missing tests, or unstable code.
 This branch is primarily for development use and is not suitable for deployment to an OpenCart production environment.

-Instead, we recommend using the stable *release* version of this shipping module.
-Releases are marked as stable releases that are intended for use in the live version of your e-shop.
+Instead, we recommend using the stable *release* version.
-The latest stable release can be found in [here](https://github.com/Zasilkovna/opencart3/releases/latest).
+The latest stable release can be found [here](https://github.com/Zasilkovna/opencart3/releases/latest).

 ## Download link